mykhail-b/FitTrackApi/README.md

-# 💪 Fitness Tracker API
+# 💪 Fitness Tracker

+A fullstack fitness tracking application built with **Vue.js** and **ASP.NET Core**.
-A RESTful API for tracking workouts, exercises, and body metrics
+Provides a RESTful API for tracking workouts, exercises, and body metrics.

-## 💡 Motivation

-I built FitTrack to improve my backend development skills with .NET and to have a project that reflects the kind of software I enjoy building.

-In the past, I started several side projects but made them too ambitious and never finished them.
-With FitTrack, I decided to keep the scope focused and build a complete application instead of constantly adding new features.

-Fitness was a natural choice because it involves real business logic, such as workout history and body metrics, while keeping the project manageable.

 ## Features